lauracondon/pands-project2021/README.md

 Use of this dataset is not without issue, however, and there are errors that were incorporated into its reproduced versions which went unnoticed for many years.
 Notably, the version uploaded to the University of California at Irvine's machine learning repository contains two errors, as first noted by Besdek et. al [6].
 These errors are now acknowledged by the UCI on their website [7].
 Additionally some biologists have argued that iris flowers don't actually have sepals at all and instead have tepals [8].
 That argument is best left to them but it is an interesting aside to a near ubiquitous dataset.

-# How to run analysis.py
+# 3. How to Run analysis.py

 If you would like to run analysis.py on your own Windows machine, you will need to have the following installed:

-1. Anaconda (https://www.anaconda.com/products/individual) - a Python distribution platform that comes preinstalled with the basic libaries you need for data science and machine learning.
+1. [Anaconda](https://www.anaconda.com/products/individual) - a Python distribution platform that comes preinstalled with the basic libaries you need for data science and machine learning.
-2. Visual Studio Code (https://code.visualstudio.com/)- a desktop code editor
+2. [Visual Studio Code](https://code.visualstudio.com/)- a desktop code editor

 To run simply:
-1. Clone the repository to your machine by following the steps in Gitgub's guide (https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
-Note that you will also need to download Git Bash. (https://git-scm.com/downloads)
+1. Clone the repository to your machine by following the steps in Gitgub's [guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+Note that you will also need to download [Git Bash](https://git-scm.com/downloads).

 OR